Written By Loveleen Arun

 The tour finishes at the packing area, where neatly arranged bags await shipping.
 Bernard waves his hand with theatrical flourish and announces: “And it is from here, ladies and gentlemen, that the tea… LEAVES!”

 But the real magic happens afterwards.
 Guests staying at Ceylon Tea Trails can arrange a private tasting session with Bernard.
-In an intimate setting, he transforms from entertainer to mentor.
-“Now we drink properly,” he says, lining up teacups. lilineup of teacups.
-“No milk, no sugar—not for this exercise.”
+In an intimate setting, he transforms from an entertainer to a mentor.
+“Now we drink properly,” he says, lining up teacups.
+“No milk, no sugar — not for this exercise.”

 He demonstrates professional tasting techniques — the loud slurp that sprays tea across all taste receptors, the thoughtful consideration of mouthfeel, the evaluation of astringency and sweetness.
 Under his guidance, I discover subtle differences between teas grown merely kilometres apart but at different elevations.

-Beyond commercial varieties, Bernard shares his passion projects — __ artisanal blends he creates as a hobby.
-“This one,” he whispers conspiratorially while offering a particularly fragrant cup, “would sell for a fortune in Tokyo.
+Beyond commercial varieties, Bernard shares his passion projects — artisanal blends he creates as a hobby.
+“This one,” he says, as he offers a particularly fragrant cup, “would sell for a fortune in Tokyo.
 But I make it just for friends.”

 “Hey, you!
 You wanted a picture with me, no?”

-The resulting photo captures neither his boundless energy nor his encyclopaedic knowledge.
-But it does show two people smiling widely –– one who’s found his perfect calling as tea’s most entertaining ambassador, and one who’ll never drink a cup of Ceylon tea again without hearing his booming laugh.
+The resulting photo captures neither his boundless energy nor knowledge.
+But it does show two people smiling — one who’s found his perfect calling as tea’s most entertaining ambassador, and one who’ll never drink a cup of Ceylon tea again without hearing his booming laugh.

 May 16, 2025